On the Relation between Realizable and Nonrealizable Cases of the Sequence Prediction Problem: Introduction

 We show that if the quality of prediction is measured in total variation, then all the three problems coincide: any solution to any one of them is a solution to the other two.
-For the case of expected average KL divergence, all the three problems are different: the realizable case is strictly easier than non-realizable (Problem 2), which is, in turn, strictly easier than the fully agnostic case (Problem 3).
+For the case of expected average KL divergence, all the three problems are different: the realizable case is strictly easier than non-realizable (Problem 2), which is, in turn, strictly easier than the fully agnostic case (Problem~3).
 We then analyse which results concerning prediction in total variation can be transferred to which of the problems concerning prediction in average KL divergence.
-It was shown in \cite{Ryabko:10pq3+} that, for the realizable case, if there is a solution for a given set of process measures $\C$, then a solution can also be obtained as a Bayesian mixture over a countable subset of $\C$; this holds both for prediction in total variation and in expected average KL divergence.
-Here we show that this result also holds true for the (non-realizable) case of Problem 2, for prediction in expected average KL divergence.
-For the fully agnostic case of Problem 3, we show that separability with respect to a certain topology given by KL divergence is a sufficient (though not a necessary) condition for the existence of a predictor.
+It was shown in \citep{Ryabko:10pq3+} that, for the realizable case, if there is a solution for a given set of process measures $\C$, then a solution can also be obtained as a Bayesian mixture over a countable subset of $\C$; this holds both for prediction in total variation and in expected average KL divergence.
+Here we show that this result also holds true for the (non-realizable) case of Problem~2, for prediction in expected average KL divergence.
+We do not have an analogous result for Problem~3 (and, in fact, conjecture that the opposite statement holds true).
+However, for the fully agnostic case of Problem~3, we show that separability with respect to a certain topology given by KL divergence is a sufficient (though not a necessary) condition for the existence of a predictor.
 This is used to demonstrate that there is a solution to this problem for the set of all finite-memory process measures, complementing similar results obtained earlier in different settings.
-On the other hand, we show that there is no solution to this problem for the set of all stationary process measures, in contrast to a result of \cite{BRyabko:88} which gives a solution to the realizable case of this problem (that is, a predictor whose expected average KL error goes to zero if any stationary process is chosen to generate the data).
+On the other hand, we show that there is no solution to this problem for the set of all stationary process measures, in contrast to a result of B.~\cite{BRyabko:88} that gives a solution to the realizable case of this problem (that is, a predictor whose expected average KL error goes to zero if any stationary process is chosen to generate the data).
+Finally, we also consider a modified version of Problem~3, in which the performance of predictors is only compared on individual sequences.
+For this problem, we obtain, using a result from \citep{BRyabko:86}, a characterisation of those sets $\C$ for which a solution exists in terms of the Hausdorff dimension.